OpenSecuritySummit/oss2018/content/tracks/GDPR/using-threat-models-for-gdpr.md

 ---
-title        : GDPR User Session 1
-type         : user-session
-status       : featured
-organizers   :
-description  : GDPR User Session hide         : true
+title        : Using Threat Models for GDPR type         : user-session status       : featured organizers   : description  : Hands on user session on how to use Threat Models in GDPR mappings
 ---

 (add intro)